towolf/towolf.github.com/docs/PsychDemos/PsychTutorials/AdditiveBlendingForLinearSuperpositionTutorial.markdown

 However, by providing the first optional parameter 'outputdevice', you can select amongst all devices supported by PTB:

-'NoneNoGamma' \- Same as 'None': Use standard 8 bit framebuffer, but disable the gamma correction provided by PTB's imaging pipeline.
+'NoneNoGamma' - Same as 'None': Use standard 8 bit framebuffer, but disable the gamma correction provided by PTB's imaging pipeline.
 This is usually not what you want, but it allows to test how much faster the display runs without gamma correction.

-'PseudoGray' \- PseudoGray display, also known as "Bit stealing".
+'PseudoGray' - PseudoGray display, also known as "Bit stealing".
 This technique allows to create the perception of up to 1786 different luminance levels on standard 8 bit graphics hardware by use of some clever color rendering trick.
 See "help CreatePseudoGrayLUT" for references and details.

-'Native10Bit' \- Enables the native 10 bpc framebuffer support on ATI Radeon X1xxx / HDxxx GPU's when used under Linux or OS/X with the PsychtoolboxKernelDriver loaded \(see "help PsychtoolboxKernelDriver" on how to do that\).
+'Native10Bit' - Enables the native 10 bpc framebuffer support on ATI Radeon X1xxx / HDxxx GPU's when used under Linux or OS/X with the PsychtoolboxKernelDriver loaded \(see "help PsychtoolboxKernelDriver" on how to do that\).
 These GPU's do support 10 bits per color channel when this special mode is used.
-If you try this option on MS\-Windows, or without the driver loaded or with a different GPU, it will just fail.
+If you try this option on MS-Windows, or without the driver loaded or with a different GPU, it will just fail.

-'VideoSwitcher' \- Enable the Xiangrui Li et al. VideoSwitcher, a special type of video attenuator \(see "help PsychVideoSwitcher"\) in standard "simple" mode.
+'VideoSwitcher' - Enable the Xiangrui Li et al. VideoSwitcher, a special type of video attenuator \(see "help PsychVideoSwitcher"\) in standard "simple" mode.

-'VideoSwitcherCalibrated' \- Enable the Xiangrui Li et al. VideoSwitcher, but use the more complex \(and more accurate?\) mode with calibrated lookup tables \(see "help PsychVideoSwitcher"\).
+'VideoSwitcherCalibrated' - Enable the Xiangrui Li et al. VideoSwitcher, but use the more complex \(and more accurate?\) mode with calibrated lookup tables \(see "help PsychVideoSwitcher"\).

-'Attenuator' \- Enable support for standard Pelli & Zhang style video attenuators by use of lookup tables.
+'Attenuator' - Enable support for standard Pelli & Zhang style video attenuators by use of lookup tables.

-Then we have support for the different modes of operation of the Cambridge Research Systems Bits\+\+ box:
+Then we have support for the different modes of operation of the Cambridge Research Systems Bits++ box:

-'Mono\+\+' \- Use 14 bit mono output mode, either with color index overlay
+'Mono++' - Use 14 bit mono output mode, either with color index overlay
 \(if the optional 2nd 'overlay' flag is set to 1, which is the default\), or without color index overlay.

-'Color\+\+' \- User 14 bits per color component mode.
+'Color++' - User 14 bits per color component mode.

 Then we have support for the different modes of operation of the VPixx Technologies DPixx \(DataPixx\) box:

-'M16' \- Use 16 bit mono output mode, either with color index overlay
+'M16' - Use 16 bit mono output mode, either with color index overlay
 \(if the optional 2nd 'overlay' flag is set to 1, which is the default\), or without color index overlay.

-'C48' \- User 16 bits per color component mode.
+'C48' - User 16 bits per color component mode.

-'BrightSide' \- Enable drivers for BrightSide's HDR display.
-This only works if you have a BrightSide HDR display \+ the proper driver libraries installed on MS\-Windows.
+'BrightSide' - Enable drivers for BrightSide's HDR display.
+This only works if you have a BrightSide HDR display + the proper driver libraries installed on MS-Windows.
 On other operating systems it just uses a simple dummy emulation of the display with less than spectacular results.

-'DualPipeHDR' \- Use experimental output to dual\-pipeline HDR display device.
+'DualPipeHDR' - Use experimental output to dual-pipeline HDR display device.

-The third optional parameter 'colorclut' if provided, will use color lookup table based color correction / mapping, ie., mapping of luminance values to RGB values in the framebuffer \- or intensity values if applicable.
-Any non\-zero number will select a different CLUT.
+The third optional parameter 'colorclut' if provided, will use color lookup table based color correction / mapping, ie., mapping of luminance values to RGB values in the framebuffer - or intensity values if applicable.
+Any non-zero number will select a different CLUT.
 Look into the code for description.
-This just to demonstrate that you can use CLUT based color/intensity correction instead of simple power\-law gamma correction if you want.
+This just to demonstrate that you can use CLUT based color/intensity correction instead of simple power-law gamma correction if you want.

-The fourth optional parameter 'doGainCorrection' if provided and set to 1, will demonstrate use of display per\-pixel gain correction, aka vignetting correction.
+The fourth optional parameter 'doGainCorrection' if provided and set to 1, will demonstrate use of display per-pixel gain correction, aka vignetting correction.
 It will modulate the brightness of each pixel with a gain factor, the gains increasing linearly from the left border to the right border of the display.
 See "help VignettingCorrectionDemo" for more